 We used to play with him by removing his glass.
 He would try to open his eyes wide open, hold the objects near his eyes and try to see it clearly which he never could.
 Imagine how a myopic person with diopters above minus five-six would react without his glass.
 We really made some good memories out of it, although he never liked it.

-Almost every evening we used to drive across the river, on that small wooden bridge every day.
-Sometimes we stopped and watch over the two floored white building that he frequently asked me to.
-He was happy and excited to tell me that she used to come up on the terrace for sun drying their clothes.
+Almost every evening we used to drive across the river, on that small wooden bridge.
+Sometimes we would stop and watch over the two floored white building that he frequently asked me to.
+He was happy and excited to tell me that she used to come up on the terrace to sun dry their clothes.
 Sometimes he was scared enough to even drive across the river.
 Later he would tell me the man standing on the other side, in front of her house, was her brother.
-But he never stopped to take me with him and drove pass over the bridge every evening.
+But he never stopped to take me with him and drove past the bridge every evening.

-There was not WhatsApp during those days, to chat every minute and to share pictures.
+There was no WhatsApp during those days, to chat every minute and to share pictures.
 I remember one day when he asked me to share my pictures through MMS.
 It charges us around three rupees per message.
-One of my picture got so much attention to him.
-I was sitting on a tree branch which I thought it was great.
+One of my pictures got so much attention from him.
+I was sitting on a tree branch which I thought was great.
 And now I realised, it was not.
 He laughed out loud after some long days.
 And I was happy hearing his laugh on the phone call.
-But my mood was changed in a blink when I saw a picture of him.
+But my mood changed in a blink when I saw a picture of him.
 He had trimmed his hair very short.
 And I still regretted for what I asked him,

 “Has it started to fall?”

-I didn’t knew he had became so matured during those days.
+I didn’t know he had become so mature during those days.
 He laughed and replied,

 “No it hasn’t.
 Don’t worry about it.
 It will be fine.”

-I am wishing you a very happy birthday on this 6th of December.
-Everyone still missed you.
+I am wishing you a very happy birthday today, on the 6th of December.
+Everyone still misses you.